sourcegraph/sourcegraph-public-snapshot/doc/campaigns/explanations/how_src_executes_a_campaign_spec.md

 If `src campaign apply` was used, then the ID of the campaign is then used to send another request to the Sourcegraph instance, to _apply_ the campaign spec.

-If `src campaign previe` was used to execute and create the campaign spec, then a URL is printed, pointing to a preview page on the Sourcegraph instance on which we can see what _would_ happen if we were to apply the campaign spec.
+If `src campaign preview` was used to execute and create the campaign spec, then a URL is printed, pointing to a preview page on the Sourcegraph instance on which we can see what _would_ happen if we were to apply the campaign spec.